jdmonin/JSettlers2/doc/Readme.developer.md

 and "fully observable" open-hand games, a way to record a game's actions to logs or a database for playback later, some bot API refactoring, and other miscellaneous work.
 Some of STAC's features and APIs have been adapted upstream as part of JSettlers v2.5.00.
+Jeremy occasionally contributes PRs to the STAC fork at https://github.com/ruflab/StacSettlers .

 Website: https://www.irit.fr/STAC/about.html
 Github: https://github.com/ruflab/StacSettlers